meifish/somethingsomething/README.md

 ### Extract frames with 12 FPS from the videos
 1. Install `ffmpeg` by running `sudo apt-get install ffmpeg` in terminal  (resource: https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu)
 2. Run `batch_fps_conversion.sh` script to extract all videos (under `/something_videos`) into frames extracted by fps 12 (frame per second rate).
 3. See the result in `/something_videos_frames`.
-Every video frames will be extracted into the folder, named after each video basename.
+Every video frames are extracted into the folder, named after each video's basename.

 **[old]Log 2020-09-24**
 The original experiments did not provide the code to extract frames.